 Remember Keto is a healing way of eating so you need to allow your body to heal itself.
 Weight loss is just a good side effect.
 Don’t be frustrated.
 Trust the process and give yourself some more time before you try to readjust your macros or implement any tips above.

-Almost every successful keto dieter that we interviewed on our blog had faced a plateau at least one time during their keto journey.
+Almost every successful keto dieter that we interviewed on our blog had faced weight loss plateaus at least one time during their keto journey.
 Some people even faced many times but they didn’t let it stop them.
 They kept pushing through and achieved their goals.
 Be patient and you will eventually achieve your goals too.